kvb2univpitt/i2b2-saml-demo/doc/custom_idp_login_button/README.md

-# i2b2 SAML: Customized Identity Provider (IdP) Login Button
+# i2b2 SAML: Customize Identity Provider (IdP) Login Button

-A guide on how to customized login button icon and text.
+A guide on how to customize the IdP login button color, icon and text.

 By default the IdP login button looks like the one shown below: